kwonkyo/our-wedding/README.md

 # Welcome!

-This is a React application I made for our wedding guests.<br/>
-It allows guests to view event details and RSVP online.<br/>
+This is a React application I made for our wedding guests.
+It allows guests to view event details and RSVP online.

 ## Setup
 This application is designed to be integrated with any AWS account.